Projects and Partnerships:

 - B2B Engagement for Better Security.
 A nine-step guide to help businesses appreciate the best practices when co-ordinating action with neighbours.

-- Aide Memoire on Threat-Level Changes.
-A guide, approved by NaCTSO, that lists the key security measures to be taken in the face of potential terrorist attack.
+- Guidelines for Business: Responses to a Major Terrorist Attack.
+A guide approved, by NaCTSO, on what to do before and during the announcement of a ‘Critical’ threat level.
+A separate aide memoire lists the key security measures to be taken in the face of potential terrorist attack.

-- Membership of Cross-Sector Safety and Security Communication, London Resilience Business Sector Panel, London Climate Change Partnership, Business Crime Change Board, London Digital Security Centre, Police and Security (PaS) Project.
+- Membership of Cross-Sector Safety and Security Communication (CSSC) hub, London Resilience Business Sector Panel (LRBSP), and London Climate Change Partnership (LCCP).

 5 April Vulnerabilities and risks in cities from drones and other unconventional attacks